 Pi’s VSD control sets the recirculation pump motor automatically, while the pool is being used, based on biocide demand.
 Biocide demand is directly linked to the number of people using the pool or spa, therefore Pi’s controllers can reduce pump speeds and electricity costs during periods of fewer bathers.

 The graph shows how VSD control works, based on biocide demand.
 Looking at the graph, thresholds are set at different levels of biocide.
 These thresholds are then used to create biocide level bands, with each band being attributed with a specific pump speed.
-This optimises water recirculation whilst maintaining the minimum turnover set by the manufacturer or consultant at the time of installation.
+This optimises water recirculation whilst maintaining the minimum turnover (number of times the pool’s water recirculates in a given time) set by the manufacturer or consultant at the time of installation.
 During daytime periods when the number of pool users fluctuates, the bather load increases/decreases respectively.
 As the biocide demand is directly proportional to the bather load, fewer users will result in biocide levels dropping below the band threshold thus enabling a reduced pump speed during the day.
 Pi’s VSD control exploits this relationship between biocide demand and bather load adjusting the pumps speeds during the day hence saving the pool or spa money on electricity.

 Swimming Pool Application Savings Data

 For a commercial swimming pool (210m3) the monthly savings on electricity using VSD control were calculated.

 The power consumption of the recirculation pump was recorded for a month with Pi’s VSD control enabled and without VSD for the same period.
 Using standard day and night electricity tariffs, it was possible to calculate how much money can be saved by using VSD control.